thomaswxu/thomaswxu.github.io/docs/ABOUT-ME.md

 The paper corresponding to this work:
 >Sandoval J.A., **Xu T.**, Adibnazari I., Deheyn D. D., Tolley M. T., "Combining suction and friction to stabilize a soft gripper to shear and normal forces, for manipulation of soft objects in wet environments".
+IEEE Robotics and Automation Letters 7 (2), 4134-4141.

-_(Published in IEEE Robotics and Automation Letters.
-Also accepted to 2022 IEEE 5th International Conference on Soft Robotics (RoboSoft).)_
+_(Also accepted to 2022 IEEE 5th International Conference on Soft Robotics (RoboSoft).)_

 <h1>Resume/CV</h1>